 We pay top dollar to attend concerts and sporting events headlining people routinely accused of drug possession, marital infidelity, inexplicable language, and driving while intoxicated, yet society hails them for their performance while excusing their actions.
 Would you be judged the same way if you committed these offenses?

 At the same time, we continue to support politicians who come up short on ethical probes, tax audits, or standards of human decency.
 Yet as citizens, we get the book thrown at us if we neglect to pay a parking ticket on time.
-George Orwell got it right in Animal Farm when he wrote, “All men are equal, but some are more equal than others.”
+George Orwell got it right in Animal Farm when he wrote, “All animals are equal, but some are more equal than others.”
 The fact is, we send mixed messages when some people are reprimanded for their actions, while the privileged few either buy their way out of a punishment or get off with a mere slap on the wrist.

 The finish line keeps moving.
 How can we be expected to abide by a moral code of conduct when actions are inappropriate one day and appropriate the next?
 I clearly remember a time when foul language on TV set off alarm bells, yet over the years, it has become commonplace.
 Furthermore, even though we’ve learned that it’s wrong to tell a lie, some “role models” believe that nuances such as a “white lie,” exaggeration, or “spinning the truth” don’t count.